RustyRoboticsBV/Rusty.ISA/README.md

      └<category_name_n>
        └...

 So the path to a file is always is category/opcode/file.
-The serializer places instructions without a category in a folder called "undefined".
+The serializer places instructions without a category in a folder called "uncategorized".
+A definition is always within the same sub-folders as its icon (if it has one).
+This sub-folder should contain no other files.

-The `index.txt` file contains a list of folder paths, and is used for easy parsing, like so:

-    category_1/opcode_1
-    ...
-    category_1/opcode_n
-    ...
-    category_n/opcode_1
-    ...
-    category_n/opcode_n

 ### Instruction Definitions
 Instruction definitions are serialized using the XML format.
 Unless otherwise specified, all XML elements are optional.